That dollar amount represents a 31.5% increase from $242.2 billion four years earlier in 2021.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a province’s goods or services exceeds or lags that same province’s spending on foreign goods or services.

-All told, Ontario bought Cdn$464.2 billion worth of products from around the globe in 2024.
+All told, Ontario bought Cdn$477 billion worth of products imported from international sources in 2025.

 Historically, Ontario has recorded negative net exports in the international trade of goods including small gas-powered trucks, smartphones and miscellaneous medications packaged for retail sale.
 In turn, these cashflows indicate Ontario’s competitive disadvantages under those product categories.